menchelab/UI_Module/README.md

 ## **Installation: Stand Alone**

-However, if you want to implement your own datasets and functionalities, you can also **run everything localy on your machine (the SAFE option if you are dealing with sensitive data)** or run the DataServer and UIServer on a networkserver or cloud service (if you need scalability and processing power).
-Here is a step by step guide how to do a local installation on a windows computer.
+However, if you want to implement your own datasets and functionalities, you can also **run everything localy on your machine (the SAFE option if you are dealing with sensitive data)** or run the DataServer and UIServer on a networkserver or cloud service (if you need scalability and processing power).<br>Here is a step by step guide how to do a local installation on a windows computer.
 Note that the dataServer and the UiServer module can also run a (linux) server, while the VRnet module needs to run on a windows 10 machine as gaming hardware is required for Virtual Reality which is best supported under windows.

 ### **1.)
 Set up a MySql Database**